 - Then remove cultured nuts from the bag and place in refrigerator for a day to chill.

-- Process your base ingredients, or blend if you have a high speed blender, until well combined.
-Don’t over-do this process as the nuts can leave an oily residue.
+- Process your pecans and medjool dates, or blend if you have a high speed blender, until well combined.
+Don't over-do this process as the nuts can leave an oily residue.

 - Push into your 2 tins or ring moulds.